ShubhneetChawla1805/AutoMappingSchema/README.md

 **Partial ratio**
 ---------------------------------------------------------------------
-The **Partial ratio** helps us to performsubstring matching.
+The **Partial ratio** helps us to perform substring matching.
 This **takes the shortest string and compares it with all the substrings of the same length.**

 Str1 = "My name is Shubhneet"	|| Str2 = "My name is Shubhneet Chawla"